Huygens123/Solar-Farm-Suitability-Study/README.md

 The analysis produces several intermediate outputs and the final result:

-- `Digital Elevation Model`: Map showing the DIgital Elevation of the Kano State
+- `Digital Elevation Model`: Map showing the Digital Elevation of the Kano State
   ![alt text](maps/DEM.jpg)
 - `Land Use`: Land Use map of Kano State
   ![alt text](maps/landuse.jpg)